 Billions.

-That scale doesn’t come from pitch nights.
+That kind of scale doesn’t come from pitch nights or demo days.
 It comes from corporate alignment.

 So your protection becomes their protection.